NativeScript/nativescript-cli/README.md

 ### Development in `platforms`

-In `platforms`, you can safely modify files which are part of the native project structure and do not have a corresponding source located in the `app` directory in the root.
-For example, `AndroidManifest.xml` and `Info.plist`.

-**Do not modify files and resources that have a corresponding file in the `app` directory in the root**, such as application scripts, icons, and splash screens.
-The NativeScript CLI overrides such files during the `prepare <Platform>` operation with the content from `app`.
+> **IMPORTANT:** Avoid editing files located in the `platforms` subdirectory because the NativeScript CLI overrides such files during the `prepare <Platform>` using the contents of the `app` directory.

+### Modifying Configuration Files

+The NativeScript CLI respects any platform configuration files placed inside `app/App_Resources`.
+Those files are respectively `app/App_Resources/AndroidManifest.xml` for Android and `app/App_Resources/Info.plist` for iOS.

+Additionaly, you can modify `app/App_Resources/build.xcconfig` and `app/App_Resources/app.gradle` for adding/removing additional build properties for iOS and Android, respectively.

 [Back to Top][1]